darvdev/biometric-attendance/README.md

-# biometric_attendance

-# Arduino Uno and Visual C# Biometric Attendance
+# Biometric Attendance using Arduino Uno and Visual C# Application